Latest in: l.a. louver

 6 Jun 2014

 See the work by Terry Allen in Art or Sound, a group exhibition curated by Germano Celant.
-Organized by the Fondazione Prada in Venice Italy, the exhibition centers on the dialogue between visual art and …
+Organized by the Fondazione Prada in Venice Italy, the exhibition centers on the dialogue between visual art and sound, …

 Featured Image